 Gradient Descent is a forum for deep, detailed discussion of self-driving car technology.
-Topics include anything relevant to autonomous driving, such as: deep supervised learning, deep reinforcement learning, computer vision, path planning, sensor hardware, computing hardware, HD maps, and simulation.
+Topics include anything relevant to autonomous driving, such as: deep learning, reinforcement learning, computer vision, behaviour prediction, path planning, driving policy, sensors, computing hardware, HD maps, and simulation.

 I very quietly read the entire NN thread on TMC since it began on 5th Nov.
 It almost made me join the forum.

 I watched the battles with Bladerskb and the profound insights of jimmy_d.